em92/qlstats-feeder-mini/README.md

 The feeder reconnects to all servers which have not sent any events for 15 minutes to work around an issue where QL stops sending data after some extended idle period.

+The 250 and 341 server barriers
+---
+The "zmq" node module uses "libzmq", which is by default compiled with a hardcoded limit of FD_SETSIZE=1024.
+So only <= 1024 TCP sockets can be used in a select() system call, and with ZMQ using 3 sockets/connection this results in a maximum of 341 connections per process.
+You either have to recompile libzmq + node.zmq, or run multiple instances of the feeder and split up the list into multiple config files.
+Under linux you may hit another wall even earlier, but you can change that with "ulimit -n 4096"